 May Lake to Glen Aulin Trail is a 22.4 mile moderately trafficked out and back trail located near Yosemite National Park, California that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.

 Pretty forested hike, with waterfall heaven at the destination The northward, mostly downhill hike from May Lake to Glen Aulin High Sierra Camp is lovely forested hike, but is somewhat unremarkable.
 The real payoff is just as you approach the camp with a stunning series of cascades and waterfall, with Glen Aulin falls just a few hundred feet from the camp itself.
 Once in camp, hiking up the Tuolumne River is a must do day hike.
 Placid waters, roaring falls, and soaring granite cliffs make for a wonderous hike.
 We didn't make it all the way to Wagon Wheel Falls, but I understand that it is a sight to behold.